Michelle Davies: FLO Maggie Neville and thriller standalones

 Shadow of a doubt | Published November 2020 | Read June 2024

 Davies has created a super creepy, well crafted thriller in Shadow of a doubt.
-I ploughed through the book as I wanted to find out what happened all those years ago and what was behind the Limey Stan ghost.
-Cara manages to convince some people that she is being truthful while others - her aunt in particular - are determined to force her out of the town and cannot accept that she is anything but guilty of Matty's murder.
-I also wanted to know why Anita left the house to Cara after rejecting her and cutting off all contact following Matty's death
+I ploughed through the book as I wanted to find out what happened all those years ago.
+The unique premise had me keen to discover what was behind the Limey Stan ghost.
+I also wanted to know why Anita left the house to Cara after rejecting her and cutting off all contact following Matty's death.
+I understand the novel was inspired by true events and that makes it even more intriguing.

-I understand the novel was inspired by true events.
-There's a clear thread throughout the book of tension and a threat to Cara's life and her sanity.
-There's a load of misdirection to make the reader stick with the story to find the truth.
-Davies is a skilled writer and it's so easy to connect with her storytelling.
-The book is intriguing, chilling, shocking, and heartbreaking.
+Davies is a skilled writer and it's so easy to warm to her storytelling.
+The book is intriguing, chilling, shocking, and heartbreaking and Davies made me connect with Cara's struggles to be taken seriously from the outset.
 This takes the reader through a whole gamut of emotions as they progress through the story.
 I had an inkling of what might be going on, but not all of it, and I loved the way the Reveal unfolded.
+Clever!

 Rating: ⭐⭐⭐⭐